norbert-acedanski/ciphers/README.md

 # Usage
 Use it to play with ciphering and deciphering messages as you wish.
 Script can be used to brute force some messages in order to decipher them.
-Project also contains basic examples of ciphering and deciphering.
+Project also contains basic examples of ciphering and deciphering as test cases.

 # References
 [1]  Ciphers - http://practicalcryptography.com/ciphers/